quyumkehinde/data-structures-and-algorithms/Notes/Algorithms/Recursion.md

 2. Each instance of the subproblem is identical in nature.
 3. The solution of each sub problem can be combined to solved the problem at hand.

+PS: Anything that can be done with recursion can be done with iteration